LuisBosquez/azure-cosmosdb-graph/README.md

 ![image 1](img/create_graph.png "")

+For best performance is strongly recommended that you configure your graphs with a **partition key** per [this article](https://docs.microsoft.com/en-us/azure/cosmos-db/partition-data).
+Choose a generic name like "pk" or "pkey", but populated it with many unique values.
+It's a best practice to have a partition key with many distinct values (hundreds to thousands at a minimum).

 ## This Project

 This project contains **both** the data-wrangling logic as well as the end-result data that you can simply use.

-At this time (3/12/2018) these instructions and scripts are oriented toward either of the following two environments:
+At this time (3/14/2018) these instructions and scripts are oriented toward either of the following two environments:
 - "Standard" Python 3.6.4 from Python.org running on **macOS**.
 - Anaconda Python Python 3.5.2 on an **Azure Ubuntu Data Science Virtual Machine (DSVM)**.

-There are two versions of the bash shell scripts; one for macOS and one for the DSVM.
-The DSVM scripts end with "_dsvm.sh".
+The several bash scripts in this project which use Python should auto-detect the operating system (Linux or macOS) and set the appropriate Python virtual environment.

-Docker containerized and/or Windows versions may be added in the future.
+Docker containerized and/or Windows support may be added in the future.

+### Programming Languages

+This project uses both Python and Java as follows:

+- Python 3.x is used for **wrangling** the IMDb data into smaller files in the data/processed/ directory.
+- Java 8 is used to **load** the Azure CosmosDB Graph database from file **data/processed/load_queries.txt**
+- Python 3.x is also used for command-line queries of the database, and for creating the visualizations.

 ### macOS

-On a macOS, to clone the project and setup your Python virtual environment, run the following in Terminal.
+On macOS, to clone the project and setup your Python virtual environment, run the following in Terminal.
-It is assumed that Python 3.5 or higher is installed.
+It is assumed that git, Python 3.5 or higher, Java 8, and Maven are installed.
 ```
-$ git clone git@github.com:cjoakim/azure-cosmosdb-graph-py.git
+$ git clone git@github.com:cjoakim/azure-cosmosdb-graph.git
-$ cd azure-cosmosdb-graph-py
+$ cd azure-cosmosdb-graph
 $ mkdir tmp/
 $ ./venv.sh
 $ source bin/activate